 Deans, heads of business units, and chairs of accounting departments are eligible to serve during all phases of the accreditation process.

-Associate/assistant deans are eligible to serve as mentors to applicant schools through the accreditation process.
+Associate/assistant deans, or the like, are eligible to serve as mentors to applicant schools through the accreditation process.
 Must have knowledge of AACSB Accreditation standards and processes, experience with accreditation in business schools, experience managing the operations of a business school, as well as a letter of endorsement from the dean or head of the business unit.

 Accreditation Volunteer Positions